Martial arts: movies VS reality, 7 differences

 Let’s see some of the most important aspects (not all) to reflect on:

-3. Big damages – In a lot of cases the hero, after having beaten heavily for a (proportionally) long time (with sounds of broken bones, etc.), gets suddenly access to new resources that permit him to win; if on one hand, it is true that in a fight-or-flight scenario the adrenaline allows us to do extraordinary things, it is equally true that this normally happens before being massacred (at the first few violent stimuli and practically never after); once a series of truly disabling damages have been suffered, even if the perception of pain is strongly altered, it is not possible to pass over the more serious injuries; the general rule is that the energies start high and then decrease very quickly
+- Big damages – In a lot of cases the hero, after having beaten heavily for a (proportionally) long time (with sounds of broken bones, etc.), suddenly gets access to new resources that permit him to win; if on one hand it is true that, in a fight-or-flight situation, the adrenaline allows us to do extraordinary things, it is equally true that this normally happens before being massacred (at the first few violent stimuli and practically never after); once a series of truly disabling damages have been suffered, even if the perception of pain is strongly altered, it is not possible to pass over the more serious injuries; the general rule is that the energies start high and then decrease very quickly

-4. The untouchable – The myth of the untouchable smiling master (sometimes even incredibly old) is a cliche that returns continuously; the incredulous opponent attacks without interruption but nothing overcomes his invulnerable one-arm defensive technique; the truth is that, unless we are fighting against a person 2 or 3 times less prepared than us (eg. a child against an adult), in no case, a prolonged fight ends without getting hit; we could feel more or less the blows but some of them will certainly arrive at their destination (the skilled fighter is simply able to ignore the effect of the less incisive ones)
+- The untouchable – The myth of the untouchable smiling master (sometimes even incredibly old) is a cliche that returns continuously; the incredulous adversary attacks without interruption but nothing overcomes that damn invulnerable one-arm defensive technique; cool but false, the truth is that, unless we are fighting against a person 2 or 3 times less prepared than us (eg. a child against an adult), in no case, a prolonged fight ends without getting hit; we could feel more or less the blows but some of them will certainly arrive at their destination (a conditioned fighter is simply able to ignore the effect of the less incisive ones, read Pain conditioning for combat [MINI-GUIDE])

-5. Combat duration – Many times we see fight scenes where the contenders (never presented as formidable athletes), fight for a long uninterrupted time without effort (and at the end, in some cases, one of them can even perform the classical running escape); very hard to see in a real self-defense situation; most combat ends rapidly on the ground, exactly because the 2 contenders have simply finished their energies (read How to avoid the ground fighting); to face an intense fight for more than 1 minute, it is a matter of professional fighters (with 4-8 hours of training per day, advanced breathing skills, etc., read
+- Combat duration – Many times we see fight scenes where the contenders (never presented as formidable athletes), fight for a long uninterrupted time without effort (and at the end, in some cases, one of them can even perform the classical running escape); this is very hard to see in a real self-defense situation, most combat ends rapidly on the ground (read How to avoid the ground fighting) and the reason is exactly that the 2 contenders have simply finished their energies; to face an intense fight for more than 2 (uninterrupted) minutes and in a deeply stressful context, it is a matter of professional fighters (with 4-8 hours of training per day, advanced breathing skills, etc., read )

 Final notes